 I’ll admit I’m over this figure, and so are all my colleagues who are over 30 years old as well.
 Given this is the case, I now easily can see why the average net worth per person is around $182,000.
 Heck, it might even be higher!
 The average age in America is around 35, and based on a sample set of around 20, there’s no reason not to believe in this figure.

-The Dow Jones Industrial Average is close to record highs at 17,000 and real estate prices in major metropolitan areas like New York City and San Francisco have all breached 2007 prices to reach new all-time highs.
-Clearly, the economy is improved a lot since the 2008-2010 financial crisis.
+The Dow Jones Industrial Average is at a record highs at 17,800+, the S&P 500 is at a record high at 2,050+, and real estate prices in major metropolitan areas like New York City and San Francisco have all breached 2007 prices to reach new all-time highs as of 11/23/2014.
+Clearly, the economy has improved a lot since the 2008-2010 financial crisis.

 THE REASON WHY THERE ARE DISBELIEVERS